-My kids were born and raised in California and when they were both old enough to remember their first experience it was time for a trip to Disneyland!
+My kids were born and raised in California.
+When they were all old enough to remember their first experience it was time for a trip to Disneyland!
 Here is a bit from our trip and some tips for the Disneyland Theme Park. (originally published 4/16)

 This is how to save money at Disneyland

-- It’s a true story we do often, and you can do it too!
-If you want discount Disneyland tickets immediately you can use code typical10 promo code at checkout for an added discount on this site.
+- It’s a true story we do often.
+Tou can do it too!
+If you want discount Disneyland tickets immediately you can use code typical10 promo code at checkout.

 The best time to visit Disneyland

 - We went on the 23rd of September this year which was a Tuesday and the longest line took us about 20 minutes!!

 - The perfect time I think to visit is right after School has started.